DenissLarka/jgnucashlib/README.md

 * Invoices and bills: Support more variants, such as choosing the terms of payment or the "tax included" flag for entries.

-* Generalizing tax-law-specific code (e.g., the 19% VAT in Germany that you will see here and there in the code).

 * Generalizing (technically) locale-specific code (e.g., GnuCash stores certain interal XML-tags with locale-specific values for transaction splits' actions).
-Currently, all this is too tightly tied to the German locale (de_DE).
+Currently, all this is too tightly tied to the german locale (de_DE).

 * Get rid of ugly code redundancies here and there, esp. in the class `Gnucash(Writable)GenerInvoiceImpl`.